dYdX

 Automatic routing

-The adapter determines order lifetime automatically using the BlockTimeMonitor:
+The adapter determines order lifetime automatically from the estimated block time:

-max_short_term_secs = SHORT_TERM_ORDER_MAXIMUM_LIFETIME (20) × seconds_per_blockIf the order's time until expiry is within max_short_term_secs, it is routed as short-term.
+max_short_term_secs = 40 blocks (ShortBlockWindow) × seconds_per_blockIf the order's time until expiry is within max_short_term_secs, it is routed as short-term.

 Otherwise, it is routed as long-term.
 No manual configuration is needed.